 Broker conditions affect how well the framework works in practice.
 On a Raw account, spreads start from 0.0 pips, which cuts the cost of entering and exiting hedges.

 Sub-28ms execution means your stops fill close to the level you set, even during fast commodity moves.
-With A-Book routing, your orders go directly to liquidity providers, so the broker has no incentive to widen spreads or slow fills when volatility hits.
+VantoTrade operates an A-Book routing model, with orders sent directly to liquidity providers.

 Open a VantoTrade demo account and practise the five stages on live XAU/USD or UKOIL prices with zero capital at risk.
 Fund when ready, starting from $25.